What is a dead man's switch for people?

 Care sector

 In many cases, nursing staff and personal assistants carry out their valued work alone.
 On their way to patients, they run the risk of tripping or falling, especially due to the time pressure often involved.
-In addition to the physical strain of nursing, the fear of being attacked or assaulted by aggressive and violent patients is a psychological burden.
-Equipped with a dead man's switch, the staff can not only trigger an alarm quickly, but also feel safer.
-In addition, the rest alarm can be used to specifically detect a fall or immobility.
+In addition to the physical strain of nursing care, the fear of being attacked or assaulted by aggressive and violent patients is a psychological burden.

 Building maintenance